zhanyinx/machine_learning_course/README.md

 By completing this course, you will:
 - Build a production-ready risk stratification model
 - Generate **low, medium, and high risk patient groups** with statistical validation
+- **Achieve high precision in low-risk group** (minimize false low-risk predictions — avoid events in low-risk patients)
 - Create Kaplan-Meier survival curves showing clear risk separation
-- Deploy a model with C-index > 0.7 and validated precision metrics
+- Deploy a model with C-index > 0.7 and maximized precision in low-risk identification
 - Produce complete documentation for clinical implementation

 ---